keyper/keyper-ios-sdk/README.md

 - Fixing a problem where old ticket data could be shown after logging out if integrating the SDK in a non-fullscreen manner.

+**2019-05-19**

+v1.2.0

+- Add Apple Wallet support for tickets
+- Fixing various layout problems on newer iPhones (especially XR)
+- Fixing missing cancel-search-button when sending a ticket on small iPhones (e.g. 5s)

 ## Getting Started

 There are at least two ways to integrate the SDK: with or without Cocoapods.
 We will show both ways here.

 ### Prerequisites

-- This SDK has been built with Xcode 9.4, so we'd recommend you use at least this version.
+- This SDK has been built with Xcode 10.2, so we'd recommend you use at least this version.
 - If you decide to use Cocoapods, you need to use version 1.0.0 or higher (check with ```pod --version```), since the podspec is not compabible with lower versions.
 - The SDK does not use any Swift code, so you need not worry about runtime versions.